 - 1. Archaeological and Cultural Resources.
 Maintain the integrity of potentially affected NRHP-eligible or listed historic properties in place, where possible, with preservation methods employed on a site-specific basis. - 2.
 Natural Processes.
 Restore, to the extent practicable, ecological patterns and processes within their range of natural variability, including the natural abundance, diversity, and genetic and ecological integrity of the plant and animal species native to those ecosystems. - 3.
 Humpback Chub.
-Meet humpback chub recovery goals, including maintaining a self-sustaining population, spawning habitat, and aggregations in the Colorado River and its tributaries below the Glen Canyon Dam. - 4.
+Meet humpback chub recovery goals, including maintaining a self-sustaining population, spawning habitat, and aggregations in the humpback chub's natural range in the Colorado River and its tributaries below the Glen Canyon Dam. - 4.
 Hydropower and Energy.
 Maintain or increase Glen Canyon Dam electric energy generation, load following capability, and ramp rate capability, and minimize emissions and costs to the greatest extent practicable, consistent with improvement and long-term sustainability of downstream resources.

-- 5. Other Native Fish.
-Maintain self-sustaining native fish species populations and their habitats in their natural ranges on the Colorado River and its tributaries. - 6.
-Recreational Experience.
-Maintain and improve the quality of recreational experiences for the users of the Colorado River Ecosystem.
-Recreation includes, but is not limited to, flatwater and whitewater boating, river corridor camping, and angling in Glen Canyon. - 7.
-Sediment.
-Increase and retain fine sediment volume, area, and distribution in the Glen, Marble, and Grand Canyon reaches above the elevation of the average base flow for ecological, cultural, and recreational purposes. - 8.
-Tribal Resources.
-Maintain the diverse values and resources of traditionally associated Tribes along the Colorado River corridor through Glen, Marble, and Grand Canyons. - 9.
-Rainbow Trout Fishery.
-Achieve a healthy high-quality recreational rainbow trout fishery in GCNRA and reduce or eliminate downstream trout migration consistent with NPS fish management and ESA compliance. - 10.
-Nonnative Invasive Species.
-Minimize or reduce the presence and expansion of aquatic nonnative invasive species. - 11.
-Riparian Vegetation.
+5. Other Native Fish.
+Maintain self-sustaining native fish species populations and their habitats in their natural ranges on the Colorado River and its tributaries.

+6. Recreational Experience.
+Maintain and improve the quality of recreational experiences for the users of the Colorado River ecosystem.
+Recreation includes, but is not limited to, flatwater and whitewater boating, river corridor camping, and angling in Glen Canyon.

+7. Sediment.
+Increase and retain fine sediment volume, area, and distribution in the Glen, Marble, and Grand Canyon reaches above the elevation of the average base flow for ecological, cultural, and recreational purposes.

+8. Tribal Resources.
+Maintain the diverse values and resources of traditionally associated Tribes along the Colorado River corridor through Glen, Marble, and Grand Canyons.

+9. Rainbow Trout Fishery.
+Achieve a healthy high-quality recreational rainbow trout fishery in GCNRA and reduce or eliminate downstream trout migration consistent with NPS fish management and ESA compliance.

+10. Nonnative Invasive Species.
+Minimize or reduce the presence and expansion of aquatic nonnative invasive species.

+11. Riparian Vegetation.
 Maintain native vegetation and wildlife habitat, in various stages of maturity, such that they are diverse, healthy, productive, self-sustaining, and ecologically appropriate.

-Overlying these goals is the understanding that operations under LTEMP will continue to deliver water in a manner that is fully consistent with and subject to the Colorado River Compact, the Upper Colorado River Basin Compact, the Water Treaty of 1944 with Mexico, the decree of the Supreme Court in Arizona v.
+In addition, the LTEMP was developed to ensure that water delivery continues in a manner that is fully consistent with and subject to the Colorado River Compact, the Upper Colorado River Basin Compact, the Water Treaty of 1944 with Mexico, the decree of the Supreme Court in Arizona v.
 California, and the provisions of CRSPA and the Colorado River Basin Project Act of 1968 that govern allocation, appropriation, development, and exportation of the waters of the Colorado River Basin, and consistent with applicable determinations of annual water release volumes from Glen Canyon Dam made pursuant to the LROC for Colorado River Basin Reservoirs, which are currently implemented through the 2007 Interim Guidelines for Lower Basin Shortages and Coordinated Operations for Lake Powell and Lake Mead.
-As such, water delivery is an overarching consideration for dam operations that will necessarily inform the actions that can be taken to achieve the resource goals set forth above.

-1.5 SCOPE OF THE EIS
+1.5 SCOPE OF THE DEIS

 On December 10, 2009, then Secretary of the Interior Ken Salazar announced the need to develop the LTEMP for Glen Canyon Dam.
 The Secretary emphasized the inclusion of stakeholders, particularly those in the GCDAMP, in the development of the LTEMP.
-This decision triggered the NEPA process and the need to conduct public scoping in preparation of this LTEMP EIS.
+This decision triggered the NEPA process and the need to conduct public scoping in preparation of this LTEMP DEIS.